Salvaged reverb: Robert Lang Studios Documentary Project

 Working Title

-The Stories of Robert Lang Studios
+Inside the legendary Robert Lang Studios

 Ghost of Brian Craig, LLC